Creamy Tomato Soup with Grilled Cheese Croutons

 Stir occasionally and cook the mixture until the butter browns on the bottom, about 15 minutes.

-Add three cans of crushed tomatoes and four cups of chicken stock to the pot.
+Add three cans of crushed tomatoes and four cups of vegetable stock to the pot.

 Adjust the heat to maintain a gentle simmer.